Chris Buescher: Personal life

 Buescher married in 2018, during the Easter off weekend in the NASCAR schedule.
 In December 2022, he and his wife welcomed their first child, a daughter Charley.
+Buescher and his wife Emma live on a micro-farm near New London, North Carolina with their many pets and outdoor toys, they also volunteer with the local humane society in Albemarle.

 Motorsports career results

 Stock car career summary

-† As Buescher was a guest driver, he was ineligible for championship points.
+† As Buescher was running for points in the Xfinity Series, he was ineligible for championship points in the Cup Series.

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)